Does INVEGA® have side effects?

-The most common side effects that occurred during INVEGA® clinical trials in the treatment of schizophrenia in adults were: abnormal muscle movements (including tremor [shaking], shuffling, uncontrolled involuntary movements, and abnormal movements of the eyes), heartburn, constipation, sleepiness, weight increase, and sore throat.
+The most common side effects observed in clinical trials for the treatment of schizoaffective disorder were: abnormal muscle movements (including tremor [shaking], shuffling, uncontrolled involuntary movements, and abnormal movements of the eyes), heartburn, constipation, sleepiness, weight increase, and sore throat.

 This is not a complete list of all possible side effects.
 Please see full Prescribing Information .
 Ask your doctor or treatment team if you have any questions, if you are taking INVEGA® and think you are experiencing any side effects or feel you are not getting better, or want more information.

 Tell your doctor if you are taking prescription drugs, over-the-counter medicines, or herbal or dietary supplements.
 Your doctor will tell you if there are concerns with taking INVEGA® with your medicines.

 Will INVEGA® make me feel sleepy?